gdnsd/gdnsd/docs/Manual.md

 ### BSDs

-I've tested the 3.x build on FreeBSD 11.2 (but not others, sorry!) under qemu.
-Starting from a clean install, this stuff worked:
+I've tested the 3.x build on FreeBSD 11.2 and 12 (but not other BSDs, sorry!) under qemu.
+Starting from a clean install, this stuff worked for FreeBSD 12:

 Build/Test/Install:
 ```
-pkg install liburcu
-pkg install libev
-pkg install libsodium
-pkg install libunwind
-pkg install libmaxminddb
+pkg install liburcu libev libsodium libunwind libmaxminddb
-pkg install p5-HTTP-Daemon
-pkg install p5-Net-DNS
+pkg install p5-HTTP-Daemon p5-Net-DNS p5-IO-Socket-INET6
 pkg install gmake
 setenv CPPFLAGS "-isystem/usr/local/include"
 setenv LDFLAGS "-L/usr/local/lib"
-# PIE build flags test ok during configure, but PIE builds don't seem to work
-# out the same on FreeBSD as they do on Linux.
-Hardening for the port might
-# need doing independently via CFLAGS/LDFLAGS:
+# If using FreeBSD 11.2, you may need to add "--disable-hardening" to configure
+# below to avoid PIE-related flags, which seem to break building there.
+# FreeBSD 12 is fine with the defaults and actually needs the PIE-related flags
+# to build successfully.
-./configure --without-hardening
+./configure
 gmake
 gmake check
 gmake install